What Is Sedation?

 - Minimal: The patient is relaxed but can still answer questions.

-- Moderate: The patient is very sleepy and may even fall completely asleep.
-They may not remember the procedure.
+- Moderate: The patient is very sleepy and may not remember the procedure.

 How Are Sedation and Anesthesia Different?

 A patient given general anesthesia is in a very deep sleep (unconscious).
-They need a breathing tube because they can’t breathe on their own.
+They may need a breathing tube if they can’t breathe on their own.
 During sedation, patients are sleepy and may even fall completely asleep, but they’re not in the deep sleep of general anesthesia.
-They may need to be given some oxygen, but still can breathe on their own and typically do not need a breathing tube.
+They may need to be given some oxygen, but usually can breathe on their own and typically do not need a breathing tube.

 How Is Sedation Given?